edgarrc/MonoUbuntu/README.md

 ### Contributing

-Fell free to fork/PR or create any request with issues tool
+Fell free to Fork and PR or create any request with issues tool

 ### Release History